ProGamerGov/neural-style-pt/README.md

 If you have a smaller memory GPU then using NIN Imagenet model will be better and gives slightly worse yet comparable results.
 You can get the details on the model from [BVLC Caffe ModelZoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
 The NIN model is downloaded when you run the `download_models.py` script.

-You can find detailed installation instructions for Ubuntu in the [installation guide](INSTALL.md).
+You can find detailed installation instructions for Ubuntu and Windows in the [installation guide](INSTALL.md).

 ## Usage
 Basic usage: